 Zaks — Discovery Bay

 A Discovery Bay outing with the kids will likely be a daylong affair, and Zaks is a great place for a long lunch break in between all the outdoor activities the neighbourhood has to offer.
-Its alfresco setting provides a sweeping view of the promenade and Tai Pak beach, while the 12-years-and-below menu has kiddie favourites such as burgers, pizzas, and pastas ranging from HK$60 to HK$65.
-If you walk by the restaurant on a Sunday or a holiday weekend, you’re sure to see families dining at the restaurant’s long benches and kids climbing on its trademark blue cow.
+Its alfresco setting provides a sweeping view of the promenade and Tai Pak beach, while the 12-years-and-below menu has kiddie favourites such as burgers, pizzas, and pastas ranging from HK$75 to HK$80.
+If you walk by the restaurant on a Sunday or a holiday weekend, you’re sure to see families dining at the restaurant’s long benches and kids climbing on its new playground.
 Want to start your day in DB bright and early?
 In that case, we recommend the Zaks breakfast, which has great options for kids.

 Zaks, Shop G04, Block A, Discovery Bay Plaza, Discovery Bay, Lantau Island | +852 2987 6232

 This Hong Kong favourite may not have a play area or space for the kids to run around, but the food ranks high in terms of visual appeal.
-Choose from fun dim sum like the BBQ Piggy Buns, “vomiting” custard buns (HK$, and the restaurant chain’s cast of cute bao buns.
+Choose from fun dim sum like the BBQ Piggy Buns and “vomiting” custard buns (HK$ 49), as well as the restaurant chain’s cast of cute bao buns.
 Check out their Facebook page to get a heads-up about their holiday-themed dumplings on occasions like Halloween and Christmas.

 Pizza Express — Multiple locations